ramblingsofadev/docs/io.md

 <h2 id="streams">Streams</h2>

 Streams allow you to read and write data in a memory-efficient way.
-They make it easy to work with large files without crippling your server.
 PHP has built-in support for streams, but the syntax is clunky, and it requires a bit of boilerplate code to work with.
-Aphiria wraps PHP's streaming functionality into a simple interface: `Aphiria\IO\Streams\IStream` (`Stream` comes built-in).
+Aphiria wraps PHP's streaming functionality into a simple interface: `Aphiria\IO\Streams\IStream`.
+Creating a stream is easy.

-Here's how you can create a stream:

 ```php
 use Aphiria\IO\Streams\Stream;